cfpland/frontend/content/guides/08-pre-conference.md

 > My current routine starts with preparing my mind, about a week before I am due to give my talk.
 I start by booking a conference room in my office for an hour each workday morning.
 I use this time to practice my session out loud.
 > _[Mike Miles](https://www.cfpland.com/blog/speakers-mike-miles/)_

+While some experienced speakers can deliver a high-quality presentation on the fly, most recommend practicing your talk.
+If you can give your talk to a real audience (like at a meetup or work event) you'll feel more confident when the conference comes, but even just practicing alone in front of a mirror can help.

 ## When You Arrive at the Conference